Best Practices For Liquor & Cocktails

 To track liquor pours, you know the drill, order through the liquor Inventory Items, and use the 2oz/double Unit Sizes or create a new ‘House Cocktail’ Unit Size.

-Additionally, create Item Modifiers for each of your house cocktails
+Additionally, create Item Modifiers for each of your house cocktails.

 • For Example, your house Habanero Margarita, Watermelon Paloma, and Mango Vampiro can be the Item Modifier selections for your tequila liquor.
-Roll those into a Forced Modifier to make it easy on staff.
+Roll those into a Modifier Group to make it easy on staff.

 Option 2: For Ease Of Ordering

-• Pro Tip!: If you’re selling cocktails through Arryved Online or OpenTab, we encourage you to add Display Information, including an image and description so that guests who are self-ordering are enticed to purchase!
+• Pro Tip!: If you’re selling cocktails through Arryved Online or OpenTab, we encourage you to add Display Information, including an image and description, so that guests who are self-ordering are enticed to purchase!

 Since these are typically set-in-stone recipes, you may not need any Modifiers for them, but if you do offer any modifications, be sure to create those as Item Modifiers.
 Here are some examples of possible modifications for house cocktails: